Deep Purple European Tour: Setlist

-Tour diary & notable live dates
+Tour diary and notable live dates

 Deep Purple MKII kicked off their first tour at the London Speakeasy Club.
-In a recent interview, Ian Gillan named this show to be favourite live performance of his career, as it was his first show with Deep Purple.
+In an interview, Ian Gillan named this show to be favourite live performance of his career, as it was his first show with Deep Purple.

 After a few United Kingdom dates, the band headed to Belgium, where they headlined Jazz Bilzen, and then again returned to the United Kingdom.

 On 24 September, the band played at London's Royal Albert Hall, with the London Symphony Orchestra conducted by Malcolm Arnold.
 This was one of the earliest examples of a rock band collaborating with an orchestra.
 The show was called Concerto for Group and Orchestra and was later officially released.
 The Concerto and album itself was influential, with many rock bands following in Deep Purple's steps and playing with orchestras.
 Rock band Metallica made their orchestral debut in 2000 and named Purple's 1969 show as the main influence.

 The orchestral parts were written by Jon Lord and included three movements.